Jameel McKay: Unsuccessful 2017 stints

 On June 9, 2017, McKay signed with Bilbao Basket of the Spanish Liga ACB.
 On September 14, 2017, the club parted ways with McKay for bureaucratic reasons.

 On October 23, 2017, McKay signed with Al Mouttahed Tripoli of the Lebanese Basketball League.
 He left the team before appearing in a game for them.

 Shimane Susanoo Magic (2018)

 On January 19, 2018, McKay signed with the Shimane Susanoo Magic of the Japanese B.League.
 On February 28, 2018, he was released by Shimane under mutual agreement.
 In 10 games, he averaged 2.5 points and 5.4 rebounds per game.

 Neptūnas Klaipėda (2018)

 In March 2018, McKay signed with Neptūnas Klaipėda of the Lithuanian Basketball League.
 In five games, he averaged 2.6 points and 4.0 rebounds per game.

 Windy City Bulls (2018)

 In October 2018, McKay was added to the training camp roster of the Windy City Bulls of the NBA G League.
 He was waived on November 9 after appearing in two games.

 Breiðablik (2019)

 In January 2019, McKay had a three-game stint with Breiðablik of the Icelandic Úrvalsdeild karla.
 He suffered a concussion in his third appearance.
+In the three games, he averaged 10.3 points and 9.0 rebounds.